Diving Zanzibar & Pemba: the Best Scuba in Tanzania

 Click to navigate the map

-The ferry connection to Zanzibar City happens 4 times per week (Wednesday, Thursday, Saturday, and Sunday 8 am – 6 hours), while there’s also a weekly ferry to Tanga (Sunday 3 pm – 3 hours), on the Tanzanian Mainland.
+The ferry connection to Zanzibar City runs 4 times per week (Wednesday, Thursday, Saturday, and Sunday, 8 am – 6 hours), while there’s also a weekly ferry to Tanga (Sunday 3 pm – 3 hours) on the Tanzanian Mainland.

 There are also two ferry connections per week from Zanzibar City to Wete, in the north of the island (near the major diving sites).
 Thursday 7:30 am and Sunday 10:30 am – this is though a very long journey, about 10/12 hours.